Light Roast vs Dark Roast: Science-Backed Flavor Guide

 Coffee Expert

-Light Roast vs Dark Roast Coffee: A Science-Backed Flavor Comparison
+Light Roast vs Dark Roast: A Complete Science-Backed Flavor Guide

 One camp swears that light roast is the only way to experience a coffee's true origin and complexity.
 They're right—sort of.